olin/olinomic/rules.md

 #Olinomic Official Rules
+_GN: Gamemaster's Notes appear in italics and are prefixed with "GN:".
+They are not a part of the text of the rules._

-(Initial Set of Rules modified by Mitchell Cieminski from http://legacy.earlham.edu/~peters/writing/nomic.htm)
+_GN: The initial set of rules was modified by Mitchell Cieminski from http://legacy.earlham.edu/~peters/writing/nomic.htm_

 #Immutable Rules
 ##101